dyo/dyo/README.md

 ## dio.createStyle

-creates a style element that is mounted to document.head, the output is auto prefixed and resembles sass/scss in the use of the "&" character in nested styles, see __Single File Components__ section for an example.
+creates a style element that is mounted to `document.head`, the output is auto prefixed and resembles sass/scss in the use of the "&" character in nested styles.
+See the __Single File Components__ section for an example.

 ```javascript
 dio.createStyle(css: {Object}, namespace?: {String});